JERUKA9/uos/readme.txt

 .
 Listen to mp3, ogg, wav, flac,... audio files.

 .
-With 16, 32 or float 32 bit resolution.
+Deal with 16, 32 or float 32 bit resolution.

 .
 Do internet audio streaming.